zeviel/13MINX4DVCL19U3/README.md

 - python AminoAdvClique.py

 ### Windows
-Install python
+- Install python
-write commands to the console
+- write commands to the console
-turn on the script
+- turn on the script
-Enjoy!
+- enjoy!